Name

 sqitch deploy widgets

-See sqitch-targets and sqitch-configuration
+See sqitch-targets and sqitch-configuration for details on target

 configuration.